 Firstly, I’d like to make it clear that I’m a not a doctor or a nutritionist.
 I am approaching this topic from the perspective of baking science.
 This article is not a substitute for dietary advice and I am not here to demonise any food groups.

 I have been gluten free for over a decade now.
-I have gastroparesis, ongoing SIBO issues and have constant digestive issues.
+I have gastroparesis, ongoing SIBO and constant digestive issues.
 Because my digestive system is compromised and generally very finicky, I try to include the minimum number of ingredients necessary to achieve a great result.
 This includes xanthan gum.

 What is xanthan gum?